nyxgeek/lyncsmash/README.md

 ```

-a collection of tools to enumerate and attack self-hosted Skype for Business and Microsoft Lync installations that are externally accessible.
+a collection of tools to enumerate and attack self-hosted Skype for Business and Microsoft Lync installations

 *Note: these tools will not work with Skype/Lync installations hosted at Microsoft.*
 <hr>